organisciak/dissertation/document/5_posterior_objective.md

 \marginnote{
 This work was supported by Institute of Museum and Library Services LG-06-07-0020 and costed by the Center for Informatics Research in Science and Scholarship (CIRSS).

-In addition to the coauthors on @organisciak_evaluating_2012, other contributing members include Timothy W. Cole, Thomas Habing, Jacob Jett, Carole L. Palmer, and Saral L. Shreeves.
+In addition to the coauthors on Organisciak et al. 2012, other contributing members include Timothy W. Cole, Thomas Habing, Jacob Jett, Carole L. Palmer, and Saral L. Shreeves.
-} [^TODO mimic this acknowledgement style for other chapters]
+}

-This chapter makes the following contributions:
+This chapter makes the following contributions: [^TODO mimic this acknowledgement style for other chapters]
 - Description of the problem of reconciling annotation contributions or work by non-expert, semi-anonymous raters.
 - Evaluation of a number of approaches for separating rater quality from rating difficulty, including dwell time, rater experience, task difficulty, and agreement with other raters.
 - Introduction of an iterative algorithm that allows task difficulty (inherent disagreement) to be disambiguated from rater reliability (i.e. synthetic disagreement).